5 years ago email@example.comKeymaster

 2. Or if we collect the tax when the customers (foreigner) check-in.
 How are we suppose to keep track and file the returns to government?

-What you think?1 year, 6 months ago JeeShen LeeKeymaster
+What you think?4 years, 10 months ago JeeShen LeeKeymaster

 Spoke to quite a number of hotels, many are still not sure how they would collect the Tourism Tax and then remit to the relevant department.